Klingebeil/Critical-AI-Reading-List/README.md

 **[What can machine learning do?
 Workforce implications](http://science.sciencemag.org/content/358/6370/1530)** (December 22, 2017).
 Erik Brynjolfsson, Tom Mitchell.
 Science.

   A great article on the characteristics a task needs to have, to be automated by a machine learning system.

+ > Although recent advances in the capabilities of ML systems are impressive, they are not equally suitable for all tasks.
+The cur- rent wave of successes draw particularly heavily on a paradigm known as supervised learning, typically using DNNs.
+They can be immensely powerful in domains that are well suited for such use.
+However, their competence is also dramatically narrower and more fragile than human decision-making, and there are many tasks for which this approach is completely ineffective